Red X iconGreen tick iconYellow tick icon

 One Year of University Study category

-To be considered for admission under the One Year of University Study category an applicant must:
+To be eligible to be selected for admission under the One Year of University Study category applicants must:

-• Have undertaken within the last five years one year of relevant university study, and
+• Have completed within the last five years one year of relevant university study in New Zealand, with a minimum average of at least C+ (grade point average (GPA) of 3)

 • Have provided a statement of interest, a current curriculum vitae, and undertaken a Radiation Therapy interview, achieving a threshold determined annually by the Radiation Therapy Admissions Category.
 (Applicants will be selected for interview based on their academic record.)